This post may contain affiliate links. Please read our disclosure policy.

 Best Potatoes for Boiling

-- Waxy Potatoes: Low in starch but high in moisture, these potatoes hold their shape even after cooking.
-Best suited for boiling, roasting, and baking preparations or in casseroles, gratins, potato salad, soups, and stews.
-Examples include New potatoes, Fingerling potatoes, Red potatoes, baby potatoes, and creamers.
+- Waxy Potatoes: Waxy potatoes have low starch content and high moisture, helping them retain their shape after cooking.
+They’re best suited for boiling, roasting, casseroles (like scalloped or au gratin potatoes), and potato salad.
+Examples include New potatoes, Fingerlings, Red potatoes, baby potatoes, and creamers.

-- Add your potatoes to a pot filled with cold water and then bring it to a boil.
-This helps ensure even cooking and helps to prevent your potatoes from being soft and cooked on the outside but uncooked and crunchy on the inside.
+- Start in cold water: Add your potatoes to a pot filled with cold water and then bring it to a boil.
+This ensures even cooking and helps to prevent your potatoes from being soft and cooked on the outside but uncooked and crunchy on the inside.

-- Try to cook potatoes that are approximately the same size so that they cook in the same amount of time.
+- Use similar-sized potatoes: Try to cook potatoes that are approximately the same size so that they cook in the same amount of time.

-- Resist over-boiling the potatoes.
-Yes, it’s true, you can over-boil your potatoes (even the waxy kind).
-So, keep an eye on them.
+- Avoid overcooking: Even waxy potatoes can become mushy if boiled too long.
 If you can easily slide a paring knife through the center, your potatoes are cooked.

-Garlic Butter Boiled Potatoes (How to Boil Potatoes)
+Boiled Potatoes with Garlic Butter (How to Boil Potatoes)

 Ingredients